PanosEconomou/notes/Quantum_Fields/2D_CFT_Axioms.md

 **<u>Theorem:</u>** *(Field Operator, State Correspondence)* If the asymptotic states span and the descendants (i.e. $V_\nu$ for every $\nu$) span a dense subset $V \subset \mathbb{H}$  of the quantum Hilbert space, then for any $x \in V$ there exists a unique field $\Phi \in \mathbb{\Phi}$ such that $x = \lim_{z\to 0}\Phi(z) \Omega$.

-The corollary is that for any conformal family we can find a corresponding subspace in the hilbert space with the same properties.
-So esssentially, with this step we have managed to partition our quantum Hilbert space (or at least a dense subset of it) in verma modules!
+The corollary is that for any conformal family we can find a corresponding subspace in the Hilbert space with the same properties.
+So essentially, with this step we have managed to partition our quantum Hilbert space (or at least a dense subset of it) in Verma modules!

 **<u>Corollary:</u>** For some field operator $\Phi$ the Verma module $[\Phi]$ is isomorphic to $V_\nu \subset \mathbb{H}$ for $\nu = \lim_{z\to 0}\Phi(z) \Omega$.
 And thus $V_\nu$ is a Verma module with conformal parameters $(c,h)$.